kyma-project/community/sig-and-wg/sig-core/decisions/dr-012-Prettier_as_JavaScript_code_formatter.md

-# ADR 012: Prettier as a JavaScript code formatter
+# DR 012: Prettier as a JavaScript code formatter

 Created on 2018-03-15 by Kamil Kupczyński (@y-kkamil).